steve9000gi/CompareCases/README.txt

 There are three primary dialogs that comprise the CompareCases work flow: 1) the Main Window for selecting a query case; 2) the Case Space Dialog for selecting a match case; and 3) the Compare Dialog, for examining similarities and differences between the query and match cases that have been selected.

 2.2.
-The Main Window allows the user to select the top level directory or directories wherein reside the data used in the rest of the application (see section 3. below for details).
+The Main Window allows the user to select the top level directory or directories that hold the data used in the rest of the application (see section 3. below for details).
 When one or more data directories have been selected, the user may choose from the corresponding dropdown lists to select a query case.
 If a query case is selected, then the View Case Space button is enabled.
 Clicking on this button opens the Case Space Dialog.

 Selecting input data paths

 When CompareCases starts, one of two things occurs:
-1) If the user has previously indicated to the application where to find the top-level directory for patient data, then there exists (in the . directory for the executable) a text file named PathToDukeData which contains as a character string the full pathname  for that top-level directory.
+1) If the user has previously indicated to the application where to find the top-level directory for patient data, then there exists (in the ./ directory for the executable) a text file named PathToDukeData which contains as a character string the full pathname for that top-level directory.
 CompareCases then uses that pathname to look at the Duke data and to populate the Select Query Case popup lists.

 2) If this is the first time this installation of CompareCases is run, the first thing the user will see is the “Select directory for Duke case data” dialog.
 Completion of this selection process also creates the ./PathToDukeData file in which the selected data path is saved.
 Subsequent executions of the CompareCases application will look here, thus obviating the necessity of repeating the directory selection process.